Auburn University

 Key Takeaways:

-• Auburn University's aviation program has a long history, originating in the 1920s and expanding for WWII pilot training, making it one of the nation's longest continually operated flight programs.
+• Auburn University's aviation program has a long-standing history, beginning with courses in the 1920s and expanding significantly in 1939 to support WWII pilot training, evolving into one of the nation's longest continually operated flight programs.

-• These degrees include Aviation Management, which focuses on business knowledge and industry operations, and Professional Flight, which builds aeronautical knowledge and piloting skills.
+• The program currently offers two distinct degrees: Aviation Management, which focuses on the business and operational aspects of the aviation industry, and Professional Flight, designed to develop aeronautical knowledge and piloting skills for professional aviators.

 See a mistake?
 Contact us.